 I've had three hair dryers in my whole life.
 The first was a metallic purple Remington one that I got as a present for my 14th birthday.
-It had a case, a diffuser, a smoothing nozzle and came with two brushes, and I absolutely loved it.
-That hair dryer took me through school and university, but eventually died in my early 20s.
+It had a case, a diffuser, a smoothing nozzle and came with two brushes.
+I absolutely loved it.
+That hair dryer got me through school and university but eventually died when I was in my early 20s.
 Violet, you served me well.
-(I'm only joking—I didn't really name my hair dryer.
-Although now I kind of wish I had.
+(I'm joking—I didn't really name my hair dryer.
+Although now, I kind of wish I had.
 R.I.P., V.)

 However, it was pretty hard to ignore the hype when Dyson entered the beauty realm back in 2016 with the launch of its very first hair dryer—and a damn expensive one at that.

-It was only recently, however, when my beauty crush, Rosie Huntington-Whiteley, took to her website, Rose Inc., to reveal her secrets for creating the perfect bun that I was reminded of just how beloved the Dyson Supersonic hair dryer has become.
-"I was a little dubious about this, to be honest, because it's a hair dryer and it has quite a big price tag attached to it," said Huntington-Whiteley.
+It was only recently, however, when my beauty crush, Rosie Huntington-Whiteley, took to her website, Rose Inc., to reveal her secrets for creating the perfect bun that I was reminded of just how beloved the Dyson Supersonic hair dryer has become: "I was a little dubious about this, to be honest, because it's a hair dryer and it has quite a big price tag attached to it," said Huntington-Whiteley.
 "But after using it for the first few times, it truly, truly blew me away.
 No pun intended."
-From the queen of glossy locks herself, that's certainly high praise… It certainly sparked my interest in trying out the hair dryer for myself.
+From the queen of glossy locks herself, that's certainly high praise, and it certainly sparked my interest in trying out the hair dryer for myself.

 I went into more depth about my hair type and favourite hair products earlier this week, but the lowdown is that I have dry, fairly unruly hair that falls halfway between waves and curls when left to its own devices, takes ages to dry and is prone to flyaways.
 I often let my hair dry naturally at night and find that it's still slightly wet by the morning.
 Sometimes I give up and use a hair dryer when the underside and ends of my hair are still a bit damp.